CORRIDA

 3.1 Participation conditions

-– Although there are no restrictions on participation, it is highly recommended that you have already participated in other long races (100km or more) and of several days.
+• Although there are no formal restrictions, it is highly recommended having already participated in other long-distance races (100 km or more), lasting several days.

-– The Organization reserves the right to not accept the registration, whenever it considers that the interested party does not meet the minimum requirements to participate.
+• The Organization reserves the right to refuse registration if it considers that the athlete does not meet the minimum requirements.

 3.2 Regularized registration